MTP-2021-ECP/BackEnd_ECP/README.md

 php artisan db:seed --force
 ```

 Now, in the terminal run `artisan serve` command.
-It will run the application at `http://127.0.0.1:8000` URL, and that URL path used in the Vue.js app.
+It will run the application at `http://127.0.0.1:8000`

 ```
 php artisan serve